 An awards ceremony will be held following the announcement of the winning team.

 The winning team will have a week-long immersive experience with experts from IBM and our partners to implement their solutions.

 - September, 2020Competition launch & registration

 - September – November, 2020Exploring, designing, & building capstone projects

 - November 20, 2020Submission deadline

-- January / February, 2021The prize – week-long immersive experience
+- To Be Determined (most likely Summer of 2021)The prize – week-long immersive experience